 In the late Summer and early Fall, most if not all of the plant is actively growing with a lot of leaf surface above ground.
 And of course, the more of the leaf surface you can treat, the more of the whole weed will be killed to the roots.

 As well, in the Fall, the plants are actively creating and sending lots of starches and sugars to the roots to store up for Winter dormancy.
 So of course, this is the best time to kill it at the root level.

-At Horizon, we understand that professional weed control for something like this can be outside the scope of many budgets.
-It can take, several treatments in one year, and the other factors we've pointed out to get some yards to the point of fewer necessary treatments.
+At Horizon, we understand that professional services for something like this can be outside the scope of many budgets.
+It can take several treatments in one year and the other factors we've pointed out to get some yards to the point of fewer necessary treatments.

-Part of the purpose of this article is to help you help us to have more successful results.
-We're always willing to work with folks as a team or even educating them on a do it yourself plan of action.
-If you live in Carlsbad NM, Artesia NM, or other parts of Southeast New Mexico and need assistance with Clover or other weeds in your lawn, give Horizon a call today at 575-725-9331.
+Part of the purpose of this article and our service is to help the folks in Carlsbad and Southeast New Mexico help us to have more successful results with our treatments.
+At Horizon Pest Control, our standard weed control service will address Clover and Black Medic.
+If you live in Carlsbad or other parts of Eddy County New Mexico and need assistance with Clover or other weeds in your lawn, give Horizon Pest And Weed Control Service a call today at 575-725-9331.